Conference room with a large video wall display, wall-mounted cameras, ceiling speakers, and a meeting table.

 From conference rooms to lobbies, selecting the right video wall depends on the use case, space constraints, and budget.
-We will explore reasons to invest in a video wall, learn more about the differences between LCD and LED video walls and compare the advantages and disadvantages of each, and identify other factors to consider before you choose a video wall.
+Below, we’ll break down where each display type works best and identify the factors to consider before you choose a video wall.

 Why Invest in A Video Wall